Porticoes of Bologna

-The Porticoes of Bologna are an important cultural and architectural heritage of Bologna, Italy and represent a symbol of the city together with the numerous towers.
-No other city in the world has as many porticoes as Bologna: all together, they cover more than 38 km only in the historic center, but can reach up to 53 km if those outside the medieval city walls are also considered.
+The porticoes of Bologna are an important cultural and architectural heritage of Bologna, Italy and represent a symbol of the city together with the numerous towers.
+No other city in the world has as many porticoes as Bologna: all together, they cover more than 38 km only in the historic centre, but can reach up to 53 km if those outside the medieval city walls are also considered.

-On account of their cultural and artistic significance, in 2021 the porticoes of Bologna have been declared an UNESCO World Heritage Site.
+On account of their cultural and artistic significance, in 2021 the porticoes of Bologna have been declared a UNESCO World Heritage Site.

+The porticoes of Bologna are similar to the Qi-lou (骑楼) widely found in the cities of southern China and the Gan-gi (雁木) found in the Japanese cities along the Japan Sea.